Desperate to Deep Fry

 Don't Crowd the Pan

 Chef Ricco says, "Never crowd the pan.
-You must make sure the oil can cook all around the food.
-You can hold cooked food in the oven at 200 degrees F while you fry the rest of the batch."
+First, you must ensure the oil can cook around the food.
+Then, you can hold cooked food in the oven at 200 degrees F while you fry the rest of the batch."

-Chef Alan agrees and adds, "Consider if you are only making a small number of tenders, for a family of four of five, there is no need to completely immerse them in oil.
-Simply put an inch or slightly more in the wok and cook through on one side, then flip over to complete.
-This alternative will not only save you oil (and money!), but there will be much less of a chance that your oil will foam over."
+Chef Alan agrees and adds, "Consider if you are only making a small number of tenders, for a family of four of five, there is no need to immerse them in oil completely.
+Instead, put an inch or slightly more in the wok, cook through on one side, and flip over to complete.
+This alternative will save you oil (and money!), but there will be much less chance that your oil will foam over."

 Two Important Safety Tips

-Also, if the fry pan catches fire, quickly cover it with a lid and it's not a bad idea to always have a full chemical fire extinguisher in the kitchen.
+Also, if the frying pan catches fire, quickly cover it with a lid and it's a good idea to always have a full chemical fire extinguisher in the kitchen.